mamisoa/mlops-sound-anomaly/README.md

   1. get format
   2. normalize format: convert to wav, crop to 10 sec, convert to spectrogram
   3. feed the pipeline
-  4. get the result: normal/anormal, probability
+  4. get the result: normal/anormal
 * add new sounds
   * check format: wav, crop
   * if normal sounds: add to training data